 This involves ensuring that individuals and organisations are answerable for their plans, actions and outcomes.
 Openness and transparency in administration, by external scrutiny through public reporting, is an essential element of accountability.

->

-> This last pillar is vital to public procurement sector in South Africa.
+This fifth pillar is vital to public sector procurement in South Africa.
 It ensures that government is committed to economic growth by implementing measures to support industry generally, and especially to advance the development of Small, Medium and Micro Enterprises and Historically Disadvantaged Individuals.

->

-> The General Procurement Guidelines address these Five Pillars and prescribe a minimum set of standards that are to be observed.
+The General Procurement Guidelines address these Five Pillars and prescribe a minimum set of standards that are to be observed.

 To learn more about this and many other tender conditions please attend one of our How-to-Tender workshops.
 For more information on the tender courses please email Werner at email@example.com